Get started guide for Azure developers

 Azure Resource Manager

-Running your app on Azure likely involves working with multiple Azure services, all of which follow the same life cycle and can be thought of as a logical unit.
-For example, a web app might use Web Apps, SQL Database, Storage, Azure Redis Cache, and Azure Content Delivery Network services.
+Running your app on Azure likely involves working with multiple Azure services.
+These services follow the same life cycle and can be thought of as a logical unit.
+For example, a web app might use Web Apps, SQL Database, Storage, Azure Cache for Redis, and Azure Content Delivery Network services.
 Azure Resource Manager lets you work with the resources in your application as a group.
 You can deploy, update, or delete all the resources in a single, coordinated operation.

-In addition to logically grouping and managing related resources, Azure Resource Manager includes deployment capabilities that let you customize the deployment and configuration of related resources.
-For example, by using Resource Manager, you can deploy and configure an application that consists of multiple virtual machines, a load balancer, and an Azure SQL database as a single unit.
+Along with logically grouping and managing related resources, Azure Resource Manager includes deployment capabilities that let you customize the deployment and configuration of related resources.
+For example, you can use Resource Manager deploy and configure an application.
+This application can consist of multiple virtual machines, a load balancer, and an Azure SQL database as a single unit.

 You develop these deployments by using an Azure Resource Manager template, which is a JSON-formatted document.
 Templates let you define a deployment and manage your applications by using declarative templates, rather than scripts.
 Your templates can work for different environments, such as testing, staging, and production.
-For example, by using templates, you can add a button to a GitHub repo that deploys the code in the repo to a set of Azure services with a single click.
+For example, you can use templates to add a button to a GitHub repo that deploys the code in the repo to a set of Azure services with a single click.

 When to use: Use Resource Manager templates when you want a template-based deployment for your app that you can manage programmatically by using REST APIs, the Azure CLI, and Azure PowerShell.